Ralph Peters Says Fox News Does ‘Grave Disservice To Our Country’ After Quitting Network

 “I too was upset about the blurring of the lines between propaganda and journalism,” Ms. Camerota said after one of the soundbites from Peters’ interviews.
 “I don’t know whether the viewers know the difference between the prime time hosts and the great reporters there.”

 Peters left his gig at Fox in something of a dramatic fashion.
 He wrote an in-depth email to his co-workers in which he detailed his motivations for cutting ties with the news organization.
 In the email, he said that he was “ashamed” to be connected to Fox News, Buzzfeed reports.
-He also called the network a propaganda mouthpiece for a “destructive and ethically ruinous administration,” and went on to pen an opinion piece for The Washington Post, a news outlet that has routinely run stories that expose the interiors workings of the Trump.
+He also called the network a propaganda mouthpiece for a “destructive and ethically ruinous administration” and went on to pen an opinion piece for The Washington Post, a news outlet that has routinely run stories that expose the interior workings of the Trump administration.
 The piece was called “Why I Left Fox News,” and in it, Peters describes the conservative media house as a ship where “the best sailors were driven overboard by the rodents.”